Bitlend-protocol/bitlend-docs/docs/pages/v1/getting-started.md

 ## Protocol Math

-The Compound protocol contracts use a system of exponential math, [ExponentialNoError.sol](https://github.com/compound-finance/compound-protocol/blob/master/contracts/ExponentialNoError.sol){:target="_blank"}, in order to represent fractional quantities with sufficient precision.
+The Bitlend protocol contracts use a system of exponential math, [ExponentialNoError.sol](https://github.com/compound-finance/compound-protocol/blob/master/contracts/ExponentialNoError.sol){:target="_blank"}, in order to represent fractional quantities with sufficient precision.

 Most numbers are represented as a *mantissa*, an unsigned integer scaled by `1 * 10 ^ 18`, in order to perform basic math at a high level of precision.